edjw/Save-Your-Indie-High-Street/src/site/pages/index.md

 permalink: /
 ---

-**Your local pubs, cafes, restaurants and cinemas are closing** because of coronovirus.
+**Your local shops, pubs, cafes, restaurants and cinemas are closing** because of coronovirus.

 **You can help keep them going!**